 An inclusive advertising strategy is one that is innovative, empathetic and aims to lift attitudinal barriers by including the person with a disability in any brand communication (online and offline), in a natural, supportive way.
 This will help grow brand affinity among consumers with disabilities, including their friends and families.

 Accessible media is another inclusive approach.
-This involves the use of multiple channels and formats such as TV commercials with subtitles and audio-description, printed material including in braille, audio commercials on radio stations, programme content for people with listening disability, accessible events and websites etc. Other marketing choices can be direct mail and partnering with disability publications and influencers.
+This involves the use of multiple channels and formats such as TV commercials with subtitles and audio descriptions, printed material including in braille, audio commercials on radio stations, programme content for people with listening disability, accessible events, and websites etc. Other marketing choices can be direct mail and partnering with disability publications and influencers.

-Being inclusive and accessible is a must-have approach for brands to build long-term consumer relationship with this brandloyal target group.
-Contact us to help you create an inclusive marketing and reach your consumers with disabilities.
+Being inclusive and accessible is a must-have approach for brands to build long-term consumer relationships with this brand-loyal target group.
+Contact us to help you create an inclusive marketing strategy to reach your consumers with disabilities.